rajdeepv/nakal/README.md

 # Nakal

-Automated visual testing of Android/iOS applications
+Automated visual testing of Android/iOS applications.

+Nakal is used to add visual validations in your existing test framework (using appium or calabash etc).

 ## Installation
 You need to install [imagemagick](http://www.imagemagick.org/script/index.php) on your machine